Readio

 Every text-to-speech app I tried wanted a subscription, needed an account, shipped my articles to somebody's cloud TTS, or buried the one feature I cared about under three paywalls.
 Safari's "Listen to Page" works but has no queue, no playlists, no resume, no speed memory, and forgets everything the moment you close the tab.

-So I built Readio — the app I wish had already existed.
-Built on Apple's on-device speech engine.
+So I built Readio - the app I wish had already existed.
+Articles, PDFs, EPUBs, RSS feeds - whatever you read, on whatever device you read it on, narrated by Apple's on-device speech engine.
 No backend.
 No account.
 No subscription.

 Library